OAyomide/awesome-go/README.md

 * [lk](https://github.com/hyperboloide/lk) - A simple licensing library for golang.
 * [llvm](https://github.com/llir/llvm) - Library for interacting with LLVM IR in pure Go.
 * [margelet](https://github.com/zhulik/margelet) - Framework for building Telegram bots.
+* [morningpaper2remarkable](https://github.com/jessfraz/morningpaper2remarkable) - A bot to synchronize the morning paper to a remarkable tablet.
 * [morse](https://github.com/alwindoss/morse) - Library to convert to and from morse code.
 * [pdfgen](https://github.com/hyperboloide/pdfgen) - HTTP service to generate PDF from Json requests.
 * [persian](https://github.com/mavihq/persian) - Some utilities for Persian language in go.